Skip to content

 """

-Returns the MAX aggregate SQL function for the given column name.
+Returns the MAX aggregate SQL function for the given column or expression.

-The MAX function returns the smallest value in the specified column.
+The MAX function returns the largest value in the specified column or

-It can be used on both numeric and non-numeric columns to find the maximum value.
+expression.
+It can be used on both numeric and non-numeric inputs.

 Args: